Method pages

 - Extensions

-- Two methods at differing stages are extensions of one another if they are related by any of the recognised extension paths.
-If the method can be extended using any of the recognised extension paths, all methods in the path will be listed up to stage Twenty-Four (see Extensions).
+- Two methods at different stages are extensions of one another if they are related by any of the recognised extension paths.
+If the method can be extended using any of the recognised extension paths, methods in the path will be listed up to stage Twenty-Four (see Extensions).

 - Non-conforming extensions